 Tip 1: Always Start with the Customer

 The most crucial input when designing any product is to understand how to create value for the customer.
-When designing a Modular System, this is even more important since you are trying to make a flexible product to satisfy all your targeted customers; and you want the product to last over time.
-This means that you must understand the whole range of requirements and how they may change over time.
-There are great tools available, such as needs-based market models and innovation scoping.
+This is even more important when designing a Modular System since the goal is to make a product flexible enough to satisfy your customers, while also ensuring that the product has a long lifecycle.
+This means an understanding of the whole range of requirements and how they may change over time.
+There are many tools available to help you, including needs-based market models and innovation scoping.

 Tip 2: A Cross-Functional Effort to Design

-Rome wasn’t built in a day, they say.
-Companies with large and complex portfolios in production should not venture to change all over-night.
-Successful companies have proved that winning the complexity battle is a marathon rather than a sprint.
-Start small, spread the great example, and change over time.
-The most important thing is to go in the right direction.
-Great results will accelerate the speed as you go.
+Rome wasn’t built in a day.
+Companies with large and complex portfolios in production should not endeavor to transform overnight.
+Successful companies have proven that winning the complexity battle is a marathon rather than a sprint.
+Start small, create a great example, and change incrementally over time.
+The most important principle is to go in the right direction.
+Great results will naturally accelerate the pace as you learn.

 Tip 4: Know the Value of Modularization

-To make such decisions, prioritize the best resources to design your modular platform, and remain firmly committed over time, it is crucial to understand the value of modularization clearly.
+To make such decisions, prioritize the best resources to design your modular platform and remain firmly committed over time.
+It is crucial to understand the value of modularization clearly.
 How will modularization affect your income statement and balance sheet?
 How will you gain more profits?
-By agreeing on a financial target, the management team can stay committed over time.
+By agreeing on a fully developed financial target, the management team can stay committed.

 Tip 5: Get Ready to Govern the Modular System

-The value of a shared modular system doesn’t show as money on the bank from day one.
+The value of a shared modular system doesn’t show as money in the bank from day one.
 It is a vehicle for long-term success.
-This means that to be successful, we must guard the system over time.
-Make sure to already from the start adapt your governance models, decision forums, and product owners to act on modules and architecture rather than products.
+To be successful, we must guard the system over time.
+Make sure from the start to adapt governance models, decision forums, and product owners to act on modules and architecture rather than products.
 When should you accept change?
 When should you refuse?
-Who takes the decision?
+Who makes the decision?
 On what grounds?